datatogether/roadmap/reference/workflow_changes.md

 continually monitor for changes, and issue updates accordingly.

-By switching to having our servers execute custom code, this will allow us to re-run the same code to check for changes, dramatically increasiong the value of volunteer-contributed code.
+By switching to having our servers execute custom code, this will allow us to re-run the same code to check for changes, dramatically increasing the value of volunteer-contributed code.

 ### Primer-Driven Archiving
 Because the new app will track individual URLS, there will be _many_ more URLS on the platform,